micos-tfyxz/learning-system/README.md

 - **Text**:
   - Hierarchical parsing with heading detection based on font size, position, and styling (bold/italic).
 - **Tables**:
-  - Matches captions to table bounding boxes.
+  - Matches captions to table and extract the table in image form.
-  - Extracts positional metadata for tables.
 - **Images**:
   - Extracts coordinates and associates images with corresponding captions.